I very much enjoyed reading, “5 Good Reasons to Hire a Financial Advisor and 2 Bad Ones ” by Average Joe. He wrote:

 - You want a smart coach in your corner to steer your plan in the right direction.

 - You want an ally to point out flaws in your strategy.

 You could do everything we do if you had our time and expertise.
 But that would require gaining the expertise to understand and then taking the time to do comprehensive wealth management.
 We publish much of what we know on our website.
 We currently have over 1,300 published articles on a vast variety of subjects.
 We have tried to organize them to help you find the best.
-Check our our Eureka pages, “Best of” articles, or our ten most popular posts so far.
+Check our our Eureka pages, “Best Of” articles, or our most popular posts.

 It also requires ignoring the financial news, not acting emotionally, and staying the course.
 Our brains are not wired to have the right investing instincts and we have devoted an entire section of our website to Money and the Brain.